peaz/wistia-downloader/README.md

 - Windows (Intel/AMD64 and ARM64)

 The build script will:
-1. Create optimized binaries for all platforms
+1. Create optimized binaries with consistent naming (`wistia-downloader` or `wistia-downloader.exe` for Windows)
 2. Generate distribution archives (`.tar.gz` for Unix, `.zip` for Windows)
+3. Maintain platform-specific archive names (e.g., `wistia-downloader-macos-arm64-1.1.0.tar.gz`)
+4. Clean up build directory by keeping only the distribution archives
-3. Display build summary with file sizes
+5. Display build summary with file sizes

 ### Makefile